 Business in the front, party in the back.

-OK, the name is more than a little cringeworthy.
+Alright, the name is more than a little cringeworthy.
 But given the saying about the haircut for which it's named, it isn't hard to understand why mullet might be an appropriate description for road/mountain hybrid drivetrains.
 Taking advantage of the cross-compatibility within SRAM's AXS wireless drivetrains, Mullet builds use road drop bar brake/shift levers to control mountain rear derailleurs, cassettes, and chains.
 The best of both worlds?
 Well, they might just be.

 It's not mystery that at Lindarets we spend a lot of time thinking and talking about bicycle -and specifically gravel bike- drivetrains and gearing.
 There are countless combinations of drivetrain components, gear ratios, perspectives, and rider preferences, which can make building the 'right' bike awfully daunting.